 - Competencies (PDF)

-The MHA student experience is enriched with career development, events, faculty support, and hands-on learning opportunities such as national case competitions where teamwork, problem solving, and communication skills are applied to real-life management scenarios.
+The MHA student experience is enriched with career development, networking events, faculty support, and hands-on learning opportunities.
+Examples include case competitions, student-run community clinic leadership, and the Minnesota Medical Reserve Corps, where teamwork, problem solving, and communication skills are applied to real-life management scenarios.

 Bianca Nguyen ‘17, Administrative Fellow, Beaumont Health